ChatGPT vs. Jasper: Comparing Top AI Writing Tools

 Jasper provides the most guided experience with its preexisting templates and recipes that walk you through the content creation process.
 And even if you already know how to craft a prompt, these can still be useful and help you save time while writing.

 When you first start a ChatGPT thread, it’s up to you to decide how you want to start it.
-OpenAI doesn’t provide prompt templates.
+OpenAI doesn’t provide prompt templates, although you can create your own reusable templates or even create a custom GPT that can access your reference files

 Content quality